GuyOhm/knight-vs-ork/README.md

-# shootout
+# knight vs ork
-Gunfight shootout board game by turns.
+A turn based board game where a brave knight faces a dreadful ork.